 Skip to main content

-Climate Resiliency and Energy
+Climate and energy resilience

 In 2021, we became one of the first companies in the world to have our net-zero targets validated by the Science-Based Targets initiative’s (SBTi) net-zero methodology, setting us on the path to achieve net-zero emissions from our direct operations and across our value chain by 2050.

-Our work toward decarbonization focuses on significant investments in renewable energy, continuous improvement in operational efficiency, and engagement across our enterprise and value chain.
+Our work toward decarbonization focuses on significant investments in renewable energy, continuous improvement in operational efficiency and engagement across our enterprise and value chain.

 Learn more about how we’re engaging our suppliers in emissions reduction